Constantin Cantacuzino (died 1877): 1848 takeover

 On September 24, Fuad and the Caimacam issued a deportation order for some of the core figures of the previous regime.
 The list included Bălcescu, Heliade, Voinescu II, and Nicolae Golescu, alongside Costache Aristia, Cezar Bolliac, Ion C. Brătianu, Dimitrie Brătianu, Ștefan Golescu, C. A. Rosetti, and Ioasaf Znagoveanu.
 Cantacuzino's other preoccupation as Caimacam was an investigation into looting and arson by rebellious peasants, for which purpose he founded and led a specialized boyar committee.
 In tandem, he and Fuad ordered Neofit II to expel revolutionary sympathizers from the ranks of his Wallachian Orthodox Bishopric.
 Assigning the direct supervision of education to Băleanu, Filipescu-Vulpea, and Petrache Poenaru, he initiated the purge of radical teachers, and, on November 1, personally ordered for all schools to be shut down.

 Ordering the remnants of the revolutionary army, under Gheorghe Magheru, to disband, Cantacuzino took hold of the arsenal of weapons collected by the deposed Lieutenants.
 He sent these arms to the Transylvanian Saxons, who used them in battle against the Hungarian State.
 Magheru later claimed that his own estate in Gorj County had been devastated on orders from the "Phanariote" Caimacam and from his regional commissioner, Nichita Formacu.
 During January, Duhamel reportedly asked Cantacuzino to send in the Wallachian military forces to assist in the invasion of Hungary, but he refused to comply.
 Instead, the Caimacam made sure the border with Hungary to be fully closed, in hopes of preventing revolutionary exports; his orders resulted in the arrest and expulsion of Magheru's wife, who had attempted to return to Wallachia.
 By May 1849, Cantacuzino had allowed Austrian soldiers fleeing Transylvania to recover on Wallachian soil.
 This decision was met with a note of protest from the British consul Robert Gilmour Colquhoun, who found that it breached the London Straits Convention.
 It also endeared Cantacuzino to the Austrians, who presented him with the Order of Leopold.
 An Austrian spy, Captain August von Wimpffen, suggests that his was the most valuable assistance provided to the beleaguered soldiers.

-The Caimacam stood accused of orchestrating the ransacking of Heliade's home and of various acts of cruelty, including being seen as responsible for the prison death of poet Ion Catina, which his regime tried to conceal.
+The Caimacam sacked the poet Grigore Alexandrescu from his bureaucratic office, suspecting him of harboring revolutionary ideas.
+Cantacuzino was also credited with ransacking Heliade's home and with various acts of cruelty—seen as responsible for the prison death of poet Ion Catina, which his regime tried to conceal.
 Catina's brother was allegedly forced to deny that was the case, in a newspaper notice which also addressed thanks to the Russian army.
 According to a Heliade disciple, Nicolae Rusu Locusteanu, the new regime imposed an "executioner" in each Wallachian county.
 Though he endorsed additional clampdown measures, Cantacuzino was a moderate in this respect: Colonel Grigore Lăcusteanu, who organized the round-up, recalls that Fuad ordered him to limit the scope of his investigations, and also to submit to the Caimacams every command.